The Best Time for Whale Watching in San Diego 2024

 Whale Watching in October

-This is the month the humpback whales usually begin migrating to more southern waters, so you may catch them as they head out.
+In October, whale watching includes humpback whales, which usually begin migrating to more southern waters, so you may catch them as they head out.
 Dolphins are also often seen during October.

 Whale Watching in November